GiulioSurya/LLM-Shap-BikeCast/README.md

 * `hour.csv`: Sample dataset for training and testing.
 * `requirements.txt`: List of dependencies.
-* `jsons/`: Folder expected to contain `examples.json` and `mapping.json` used for prompt generation and SHAP interpretation.
+* `jsons/`: Folder expected to contain:

+  * `examples.json`: Few-shot examples for prompt generation
+  * `mapping.json`: Descriptions and categorical mappings for each variable

 ---

-## 🧠 Final Notes
+## 💡 Final Notes

-This project is designed for **developers and data scientists** who want a clean foundation to build custom, explainable machine learning pipelines.
-Feel free to adapt modules to your needs, extend them, or plug in different models.
+This project is designed for **developers and data scientists** looking for a robust and modular ML pipeline with integrated model explainability.

-For questions, improvements, or collaboration — feel free to open an issue or pull request. 🚴‍♂️
+Feel free to fork, extend, or customize according to your needs — and ⭐ the repo if you find it useful!